Experienced Probate Attorneys

-A guardianship is a legal relationship created when a person or institution named in a will or assigned by the court to take care of minor children or incompetent adults.
+A guardianship is a legal relationship created when a person or institution is named in a will or assigned by the court to take care of minor children or incompetent adults.

 A guardianship can be of the Person or the Estate.
-Often, a temporary guardianship is necessary, which are generally granted by the courts to achieve a specific purpose for a certain amount of time.
+Often, a temporary guardianship is necessary, which is generally granted by the courts to achieve a specific purpose for a certain amount of time.

 Once the purpose is accomplished, the guardianship is terminated.